Course Descriptions: Emphasis in Jungian and Archetypal Studies

 DJA 825, 3 units

 Ever since Freud released The Interpretation of Dreams in 1900, these mysterious nocturnal visitors have been of seminal importance to the field of depth psychology.
-In this course, students learn historical and cultural approaches to dreams, and practice a variety of dreamwork methods, including working with dreams in groups, which draw upon Freudian, Jungian, post-Jungian, and archetypal theories.
+The course draws upon Freudian, Jungian, post-Jungian, and archetypal theories.
+In the course, students learn historical and cultural approaches to dreams, and practice a variety of dreamwork methods, including working with dreams in groups, dream tending, association, amplification, and animation.
+Students will also explore the experiential practice of tending a living dream image in active imagination.

 Psyche and Eros: The Psychology and Mythology of Relationships